Walking Dead actor Moses J Moseley dies age 31

 The actor, known for playing a pet zombie on the hit US show, was described as the ‘kindest, sweetest, most generous person you would ever meet’.

-The Walking Dead actor Moses J Mosely has died aged 31, his representatives have said.
+The Walking Dead actor Moses J Moseley has died aged 31, his representatives have said.

 The actor, known for playing a pet zombie on the hit US show, was described as a “phenomenal actor” and the “kindest, sweetest, most generous person you would ever meet”.

-Tributes were paid to Mosely online by fans and the Official Walking Dead account.
+Tributes were paid to Moseley online by fans and the Official Walking Dead account.

 “With a heavy heart, we at Avery Sisters Entertainment offer our sincerest and deepest condolences to the family and friends of our actor, Moses J. Moseley,” Avery Sisters Entertainment said in a statement on Facebook.